sanjayJangir/cloudcatchassignment/README.md

     State
     City

-# 4. Logout Option:
+# 4. Logout Option

     Implement a logout option that securely logs the user out of the system.

-# 5. Email Notification:
+# 5. Email Notification

     After successful user registration, send an email to the registered user with their username and password.

-# 6. Database Integration:
+# 6. Database Integration

     Utilize MySQL database for storing user information.
     Implement Laravel Eloquent ORM for interacting with the database.

-# 7. Technical Considerations:
+# 7. Technical Considerations

     Ensure that passwords are stored using MD5 encryption.
     Use Laravel's built-in validation features to validate form inputs.